 Top five ways to use up egg yolks

 Making your own custard can be easy, but there are a few stumbling blocks to be aware of.
-Firstly, don’t add the sugar to your yolks too quickly as it may start to ‘cook’ the yolk, and also take care when adding the hot cream – scrambled eggs is not the desired effect.
-Keep a gentle heat, stir slowly and it should be smooth sailing.
+Firstly, don’t add the hot cream/milk mixture to your yolks too quickly as it may start to ‘cook’ the yolks – scrambled eggs is not the desired effect.
+Keep the custard over a gentle heat, stir slowly and it should be plain sailing.

 While traditional Italian recipes usually call for the whole egg, using just a yolk in your carbonara sauce will make it rich, glossy and less likely to be grainy.
+Our next level carbonara recipe also uses an extra yolk on top to up the luxe factor.
 Use the traditional method of mixing the yolks with Parmesan cheese, lots of pepper and, if you like, a touch of cream, then pour it onto the hot pasta, stirring carefully to coat the pasta without scrambling the eggs.

 Mince can sometimes be stubborn when it comes to holding neatly in meatball or burger shapes.
 Just one egg yolk will improve the situation considerably without having any effect on the finished flavour.

 Egg yolks can add depth and richness to various dough and pastry recipes.
-Doughnuts are made from firm dough that needs to keep its shape when fried quickly and our traditional recipe chooses to ditch the egg whites.
-You can also just use the yolks in shortcrust pastry, and don’t forget to finish off your bake – egg yolk is a traditional glazing agent that works well on sweet breads like brioche and also puff pastry pies.
+Two yolks are used in these toffee apple cookies to accentuate their rich, caramelised flavour.
+Doughnuts are made from firm dough that needs to keep its shape when fried quickly and our traditional hot sugared doughnuts recipe chooses to ditch the egg whites.
+You can also just use the yolks in shortcrust pastry, and don’t forget to finish off your bake – egg yolk is a traditional glazing agent that works well on sweet breads, such as brioche, and also puff pastry pies.

 If you’re watching your fat intake, an LA-style, egg white omelette is lean and light, plus if you finish it off under a grill you should achieve a souffléd finish.
-If going fully yolk-free leaves you cold, play around with ratios – adding a couple of whites to a standard omelette will offer aeration.
+If going fully yolk-free leaves you cold, play around with ratios – adding a couple of whites to a standard omelette will make it fluffier.
 If you’re feeling decadent, you could try making an egg yolk omelette, but we recommend adding a splash of milk to loosen it up a mite.

-Do you have any hints and tips for using up surplus egg whites or yolks?
-Share your ideas with us below...
+Do you have any tips for using up surplus egg whites or yolks?
+Share your ideas below...